smlnj/benchmarks/programs/dlx/README.md

 # DLX Simulator Benchmark

-This benchmark is from the MLton benchmark suite.
-It has been restructured as separate source files with a CM file for the SML/NJ benchmark repository.
+This program is a partial implementation of the RISC instruction set described in Patterson's and Hennessy's _Computer Architecture_.
+The benchmark is taken from the [MLton](http://mlton.org) sources, where it is in the file `DLXSimulator.sml`.
 The original version was written by Matthew Fluet.
+This version has been restructured as separate source files with a CM file for the SML/NJ benchmark repository.

 # Description and History